Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 David Gilmour is the most famous user of the Echorec, and it was arguably the thing that defined his sound the most.
 Syd Barrett, the original singer of Pink Floyd, was the first to use an Echorec.
 The story (as told by Gilmourish.com) goes, Syd went to watch an experimental electronic band named AMM and saw them using one.
 Enamored by the syncopated delay patterns and almost mystical warm sound, he began to use one himself.
 When Gilmour joined the band, he took Syd’s set up and expanded on the use of the device.
 The most famous song you can hear utilizing the Echorec is Pink Floyd’s “Time.”
 Gilmour toured with multiple Echorecs for years, but they were delicate and not the most practical for the rough life on the road.
 Each unit requires frequent maintenance, and many included a unique holder right on the case for lubricant.

 So I’m sure you might be wondering… how do I get an Echorec?
 How expensive are they now?
 Are they still difficult to maintain?
 Are there any modern pedals that can emulate an Echorec?

-Value for Echorecs have a wide range and there were many different models for which the price varied drastically.
-The Echorec 2° is the most popular model and yields the highest demand and cost which usually averages around $3,000.
+Value for Echorecs has a wide range and there were many different models for which the price varied drastically.
+The Echorec 2° is the most popular model and yields the highest demand and cost, which usually averages around $3,000.

 Echorecs are definitely for the most dedicated collector who will stop at nothing to achieve the ultimate guitar tone and doesn’t mind spending time and money along the way.
 Frankly, I can’t blame them as that’s a pursuit that I’m sure most of us can agree is worthwhile.